linz/geostore/README.md

 You can achieve this by adding the `networking_stack` (`datalake/networking_stack.py)` into `app.py` before deployment as a dependency of `processing_stack` (`datalake/processing_stack.py`).

+## Verify infrastructure settings

+This infrastructure by default includes some Toitū Te Whenua-/LINZ-specific parts, controlled by settings in cdk.json.
+To disable these, simply remove the context entries or set them to `false`.
+The settings are:

+- `enableLDSAccess`: if true, gives the LINZ Data Service/Koordinates access to the storage bucket.

 # Development setup

 One-time setup, assuming you are in the project directory: